kundansagarn/Portfolio-Website.github.io/README.md

 >>  Firstly, created a raw structure using HTML.
 >>  It is devided into navbar and sections containing div tags.
 >>  Divs, images, icons, anchors , paragraphs and headings is used to describe sections and navbar.
->>  Styled the structure with CSS using elements and classes defined in HTML.
+>>  Styled the structure with CSS using elements and classes defined in HTML